Vril Dox: Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 When Brainiac's home planet of Colu falls under the threat of four beings that escaped the Source Wall at the end of Dark Nights: Metal, the teams of heroes and villains realize that their armor is pulling them into four teams towards four different energy sources in the form of trees that coincide with the four entities.
 Batman's team finds Vril Dox, who claims that his father would never put his faith in the Earth heroes, as he only needed their powers to save Colu, but his plan required him at every step.
 With Brainiac's death at the hands of Amanda Waller, the planet of Colu and Earth are doomed.

 Other versions

-Vril is visited by the time-traveling entity named Waverider, a man on a mission to see which modern-day heroic figure might become a tyrant in ten years' time.
-This is part of the Armageddon 2001 crossover.
-Vril captures Waverider and does see his future.
-Due to power gained by ten years of Waverider's capture, Vril has become a tyrant, killing many innocents.
-Horrified at this, Vril lets Waverider go so that this future will not come to pass.

-He appeared in the new digital first comic book Adventures of Supergirl series on January 24, 2016, which ties-in to the CBS/CW Supergirl TV series.
+An alternate future version of Vril Dox appears in Armageddon 2001.

 In other media

+Television

+Vril Dox appears in Harley Quinn, voiced by Jill Talley.

+Film

+Vril Dox appears in Legion of Super-Heroes, voiced by Benjamin Diskin.
+This version is a clone of Brainiac and member of the Dark Circle who was created to steal the Miracle Machine.
+After his failure to do so, Brainiac fuses him into himself, but Brainiac 5 later manipulates Vril and his fellow clones into fighting and killing one another from the inside.